YaminiKandi/JavaScript/7 Styles.md

 ### Javascript can change the content of the HTML element:
 * One of many JavaScript HTML methods is getElementById().
-* The example below "finds" an HTML element (with id="demo"), and changes the element content (innerHTML) to "Hello JavaScript":
+* The example below "finds" an HTML element (with id="demo"), and changes the element content (innerHTML) to "Hello JavaScript"
 ```html
 <!DOCTYPE html>
 <html>